 Director Annie Goldson has argued that she "never really had a grand plan in life", but fell into documentary making.
 "I always try to avoid giving career talks because I'm still not sure about how it came about".
 Over 20 years Goldson has won an exhausting string of national and international awards for her documentary work, work in which the personal and the political often intersect.

-Punitive Damage sold to HBO, ABC in Australia, Germany's ARD and elsewhere.
-Variety praised it as "simply but potently handled [...] perhaps the film's most moving moments involve the murdered man's soft-spoken mother, who reveals how she flew to Indonesia upon hearing of her son's death but faced every kind of official obstruction."
+Punitive Damage sold to HBO, ABC in Australia, and German broadcaster ARD.
+Variety praised it as "simply but potently handled ... perhaps the film's most moving moments involve the murdered man's soft-spoken mother, who reveals how she flew to Indonesia upon hearing of her son's death but faced every kind of official obstruction."

-2008's An Island Calling examines the killings in Fiji of John Scott, then Director-General of the Fiji Red Cross, and his partner Greg Scrivener.
+2008's An Island Calling examines the killings in Fiji of John Scott, then Director-General of the Red Cross in Fiji, and his partner Greg Scrivener.
 Scott had worked as a go-between in the hostage crisis during the 2000 coup, and the documentary traces the story of the Scott family, and the political crises that have marked Fiji's history.
-The film, made in versions with three different running times, was invited to screen at more than 20 festivals.
-It won best documentary at the 2008 Qantas awards, and repeated the honour at lesbian and gay film festivals in Dallas and Madrid.
+The film — made in versions with three different running times — was invited to screen at 20+ festivals.
+It won Best Documentary at the 2008 Qantas Film and Television Awards, and repeated the honour at lesbian and gay film festivals in Dallas and Madrid.

-2013's He Toki Huna: New Zealand in Afghanistan tells the story of New Zealand military involvement in that country.
+He Toki Huna: New Zealand in Afghanistan (2013) tells the story of New Zealand military involvement in that country.
 Again the film screened in both a television cut and a feature-length version, which played at the yearly NZ film festival.
-The results won Goldson and fellow editor James Brown a Moa NZ Film Award for best documentary editing.
+The results won Goldson and fellow editor James Brown a Moa NZ Film Award for Best Documentary Editing.
 This time directing duties were shared with Kay Ellmers.

 Goldson began making films and video installations while living in America in the late 1980s.
 She won early attention with series Counterterror, which she co-directed with Chris Bratton.
-Two episodes won especially keen notice: The North of Ireland, which examines efforts to control political dissent in Northern Ireland, and Framing the Panthers (in Black and White) on the framing of Black Panther leader Dhoruba Bin Wahad.
+Two episodes won especially keen notice: The North of Ireland, which examines efforts to control political dissent in Northern Ireland, and Framing the Panthers (in Black and White), which looks at Black Panther leader Dhoruba Bin Wahad.
 Wahad was fiinally released from jail nine months after the documentary premiered.
 Both films won multiple awards at Stateside film festivals, and screened at festivals internationally.

-Her other films include TV's Sheilas: 28 Years On, (co-directed with Dawn Hutchesson), a history of second-wave feminism in New Zealand, Seeing Red, about National Film Unit filmmaker Cecil Holmes, and "experimental and personal documentary" Wake.
-She has also worked as producer on a number of documentaries made by emerging directors, including Briar March's There Once was an Island, and James Frankham's Pacific Solution.
+Her other films include TV's Sheilas: 28 Years On (co-directed with Dawn Hutchesson), a history of second-wave feminism in New Zealand, Seeing Red, about National Film Unit filmmaker Cecil Holmes, and "experimental and personal documentary" Wake.
+She has also worked as producer on a number of documentaries made by emerging directors, including Briar March's There Once was an Island: Te Henua a Nnoho, and James Frankham's Pacific Solution.

 Goldson's work is not only political.
-Qantas-nominated documentary Elgar's Enigma: Biography of a Concerto looks at the inspirations for a cello concerto by British composer Edward Elgar (the results screened on television screens in China, Korea, and Australasia).
+Qantas-nominated documentary Elgar's Enigma looks at the inspirations for a cello concerto by British composer Edward Elgar.
+The results screened on television screens in China, Korea, and Australasia.
 Goldson also helmed a full "concert cut" of the concerto in question.

 Her articles have been published in The Listener, Landfall,and Social Text, and she has written for a number of books about film, both Kiwi and otherwise.
-In 2006 essay Memory, Landscape, Dad and Me was published by Victoria University Publications, alongside a DVD reissue of Wake.
-She is currently working on a two-part documentary based on Peter Gluckman and Mark Hanson's book Mismatch: the Lifestyle Diseases Timebomb, and her own book about human rights documentaries.
+In 2006 her essay Memory, Landscape, Dad and Me was published by Victoria University Publications, alongside a DVD reissue of Wake.

 Goldson won a New Zealand Order of Merit in 2007, for services to film.
-She has been a director of Auckland's biannual NZ International Documentary Conference since 1996.
-She was also a founding trustee on the board of documentary festival DOCNZ.
+She has been a director of Auckland's biannual NZ International Documentary Conference, and a founding trustee on the board of documentary festival DOCNZ.

 Peter Calder, 'A matter of facts' - Weekend Herald, 9 July 2011, page D22

-David Larsen, 'Brother Number One: Annie Goldson interview' - The Listener, 8 July 2011 (broken link)
+David Larsen, 'Brother Number One: Annie Goldson interview' - The Listener, 8 July 2011

 David Stratton, 'Punitive Damage' (Review) - Variety, 27 June 1999